- Richa Chadda Is A HYPOCRITE, Twitterati Hits Out For Defending Saroj Khan's Casting Couch Comments!

 We are clueless about what Priya Anand and Vishakha Singh's roles were supposed to be in this sequel!

 Cinematographer Andre Menezes' love for Delhi is palpable in a lot of scenes and that adds more depth to the film.
 The editing works fine barring a few shots.

 The butchered version of 'Oh Meri Mehbooba' ends up more like a earworm irrepective of your liking or not.
 Tu Mera Bhai Nahin catches your attention for its quirky lyrics.
 Peh Gaya Khalara ends up as just another Punjabi number.
 The rest of the songs are placed situationally which works in favour.

-The sequel lacks a heavy dose of 'Fukrapanti' but it's the lethal combo of Varun Sharma and Pankaj Tripathi that leaves you squealing with laughter...'Yeh hai paatake, kare dhaamake, Dekhe jo bhi mare taaliya'!
+Fukrey Returns lacks a heavy dose of 'Fukrapanti' and some consistent writing to keep you hooked.
+But, it has the lethal combo of Varun Sharma and Pankaj Tripathi to leave you squealing with laughter...'Yeh hai paatake, kare dhaamake, Dekhe jo bhi mare taaliya'!